French Onion Gouda Stuffed Meatballs

 Season your beef and mix all ingredients then form your meatballs.
 To stuff them, stick your thumb into the meat and place a small block of Gouda cheese in the middle.

 Note: To make my meatballs gluten-free, I intentionally left out breadcrumbs in this recipe.
 I use Cotija cheese as a replacement.
 You can also use Parmesan cheese as an alternative.

 Don’t overcook your meatballs!
 Be mindful of how long you cook them before flipping them over.

 You’re only looking to brown your meatballs a few minutes on each side.
 They’ll finish cooking when they’re placed in the oven for the final step.

-Once the meatballs are browned, remove them from the cast iron skillet and start to work on your French onion “with juice”.
+Once the meatballs are browned, remove them from the cast iron skillet (paid link) and start to work on your French onion “with juice”.

 Of course, you’ll need onions.
 Once you slice and caramelize your onions, you can begin to build your French onion au jus using Worcestershire, beef stock, and don’t forget the wine.

 Once the sauce is made, add your meatballs back to the skillet.

 Then cover your meatballs in cheese before baking them for an additional 7-10 minutes.

 Your baking time really depends on the size of your meatballs and the internal temperature you prefer.
 If your meatballs are larger and you prefer them well done, bake them for 10 minutes.
 Adjust accordingly (up or down) to suit your taste.